maratona-linux/maratona-animeitor/README.txt

 Tap spacebar once to fast-forward to the end of the contest, then tap the spacebar to advance through the contest teams.

 Team photos must be inside the directory images/team_photos/ and named with the username.

+WARNING: We are not the authors of the base code, so we do not guarantee it will work properly!